-The specification places core studies within particular areas, but learners may refer to other appropriate studies from Component 03 where a question indicates this is permissible.
-They may also argue that a core study placed within one area can be seen as falling within another area.
+The specification places core studies within particular areas.
+Learners may also argue that a core study placed within one area can be seen as falling within another area.

 Core studies that come from a behaviourist perspective include Bandura and Chaney.
 Psychodynamic ideas are referred to in the research by Freud.
-However, similar to the above, learners may refer to other appropriate studies from Component 03 where a question indicates this is permissible.

-Areas, perspectives, issues and debates Content Are eas • The defining principles and concepts of each area. • Social Research to illustrate each area. • Cognitive Strengths and weaknesses of each area. • Developmental Applications of each area. • Biological How each area is different from and similar to other • Individual Differences areas/perspectives.
-Per rspectives The defining principles and concepts of each perspective. • Behaviourist Research to illustrate each perspective. • Psychodynamic Strengths and weaknesses of each perspective.
+Areas, perspectives, issues and debates Content Are as The defining principles and concepts of each area. • Social Research to illustrate each area. • Cognitive Strengths and weaknesses of each area. • Developmental Applications of each area. • Biological How each area is different from and similar to other • Individual Differences areas/perspectives.
+Per spectives The defining principles and concepts of each perspective. • Behaviourist Research to illustrate each perspective. • Psychodynamic Strengths and weaknesses of each perspective.
 Applications of each perspective.
 How each perspective is different from and similar to the other perspective/areas.
-De bates The defining principles and concepts of each debate. • Nature/nurture Different positions within each debate. • Freewill/determinism • Research to illustrate different positions within each debate. • Reductionism/holism Strengths and weaknesses of the different positions within each • Individual/situational explanations debate. • Psychology as a science Issi ues The defining principles and concepts of each issue. • Ethical issues Research to illustrate the different issues. • Conducting socially sensitive research Strengths and weaknesses related to the different issues. • Usefulness of research
+Del pates The defining principles and concepts of each debate. • Nature/nurture Different positions within each debate. • Freewill/determinism Research to illustrate different positions within each debate. • Reductionism/holism Strengths and weaknesses of the different positions within each Individual/situational explanations debate. • Psychology as a science Issu ies The defining principles and concepts of each issue. • Ethical issues Research to illustrate the different issues. • Conducting socially sensitive research Strengths and weaknesses related to the different issues. • Usefulness of research